SAP-samples/btp-ai-sustainability-bootcamp/prerequisites/prerequisites_win.md

 # Prerequisites to execute SAP AI Core exercises for Windows

+## 1. Install Docker Desktop and create a personal Docker Registry
+Instructions can be found [here](https://docs.docker.com/docker-hub/), Step 1 to 3.

+ We recommend you to create an access token to be used in place of your password.
+Instructions on how to generate a token can be found [here](https://docs.docker.com/docker-hub/access-tokens/#create-an-access-token).

-##  1. Install Git and clone bootcamp repositories
+##  2. Install Git and clone bootcamp repositories
 *	**Install Git** following instructions [here](https://github.com/git-guides/install-git).

 *	**Clone [btp-ai-sustainability-bootcamp repository](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp)**.
 This is the main bootcamp repository containing all the necessary code.
 To clone the repo, start the <span style="color:orange">**Git Bash** </span> that was installed with git and type these following commands: